nayefc/Stack/README.md

 Stack
 =====

-Stack&lt;> C++ STL template implemented in C.
+C++ Stack STL implemented in C, with generic template support.

 A stack that is based off GNU's List implementation.
-This is inspired by C++'s list<> template.
+This is inspired by C++ stack STL, with generic support.
 The stack does not require dynamic memory allocation and can take any struct, regardless of typing, which has a pointer to a struct_elem.